family

 ADVERTISEMENT

-It's such a gorgeous location there on the northern fringe of the CBD and we could have happily spent even more time playing in the forecourt and admiring the Royal Exhibition Building, but Mr Six was getting desperate to see some LEGO® by this stage so we headed into the museum.
+It's such a gorgeous location on the northern fringe of the CBD that we could have happily spent even more time strolling the Carlton Gardens and snapping photos of the Royal Exhibition Building and fountain, and letting the kids play at the nearby playground.
+But Mr Six was desperate to see some LEGO®, so we headed into the museum.

 The lovely museum staff scanned our tickets and we waited for only a few minutes outside what looked like steel hangar doors before they dramatically whooshed open to reveal a sort of "holding bay" for us all.
 This area was replete with a 360-degree lighting and visual show and we were encouraged to sit down so everyone could see the biggest screen, located in front of us.
 Next thing, we were utterly starstruck by a video welcome from Brickman himself.